 CT I 27-31: Turning to the moon-god Thoth, the myths of his origin are sparse.
 In one passage of the Coffin Texts, he is called 'that star which was borne by the land of the west', which indicates a birth from the netherworld.'
 According to later myths, he emerged from the head of Seth, or from the heart of the creator in a moment of bitterness.

 With regards to R. Cedric Leonard's contention that Thoth was originally envisioned as a king of Egypt, this idea can be traced back to Ignatius Donnelly, who - in contrast to Leonard, who supposed that Thoth is identical with the predynastic Mekh/Imikhet who appears on the Palermo Stone as one of a number of rulers bearing the red crown of Lower Egypt - suggests that Thoth's pharaonic counterpart was Athothis, the supposed successor of the mythical Menes.
+Sadly, Leonard's reconstruction of the predynastic rulers listed in the text - though imaginitive - is flawed, as these were only a part of a much longer line, and cannot represent the dynasty of gods.

 Leonard, along with the likes of Frank Joseph, a prolific writer on Atlantis with a highly chequered past, also cites Diodorus Siculus in advancement of his case.
 According to this statement: -